McIntyreMark/hello-world/README.md

 # hello-world
-This is first test Repo for GitHub
+This is first test Repo for GitHub and GitHub is really fun!